mzsmakr/ATVConfiguration/README.md

 # ATV configuration
-Rooting Procedure for ATVs to pass saftynet
+Rooting Procedure for ATVs to pass safetynet